 In the 21st century, the significance of copyright has been accentuated more than ever.
 The purpose of copyright law is to protect the process of artistic and scientific inventions by ensuring the exclusiveness of authors and inventors to benefit from their works of authorship.
 Therefore, preventing the data or information from copyright infringement is one practical reason to encrypt a PDF document.

 Although copyright law is strictly implemented in the United States, it may not be as strictly adhered to in other nations.
-Legally, copying or other form of plagiarism violates the law.
+Legally, copying or another form of plagiarism violates the law.
 Ethically, stealing and copying creative works and ideas is offensive and disrespectful to the original authors.

 Maintain Content Integrity